HeapSpace/heapcon/content/talks/scaling-data-in-the-cloud/_index.md

 ---
 title: "Scaling Data In The Cloud"
+description: "One of the great things about cloud deployments is the easy scaling."
 ---

 One of the great things about cloud deployments is the easy scaling.
 You might run your application on multiple machines, changing the number of machines up and down perhaps through a PAAS engine marshalling an IAAS provider.